Stepan Bandera: Views

-Views towards Poles
+Views towards Poles and Jews

 Marples says that Bandera "regarded Russia as the principal enemy of Ukraine, and showed little tolerance for the other two groups inhabiting Ukrainian ethnic territories, Poles and Jews".
 In late 1942, when Bandera was in a German concentration camp, his organisation, the Organization of Ukrainian Nationalists, was involved in a massacre of Poles in Volhynia.
 In early 1944, ethnic cleansing also spread to Eastern Galicia.
 It is estimated that more than 35,000 and up to 60,000 Poles, mostly women and children, along with unarmed men, were killed during the spring and summer campaign of 1943 in Volhynia, and up to 133,000 in other regions, such as Eastern Galicia, are included.

 Though not directly responsible for the 1943 and 1944 massacres since he was being held in Sachsenhausen concentration camp and not in control of the OUN-B at the time, Rossoliński-Liebe wrote that as head of OUN propaganda from 1931 to 1934 and de facto leader of the OUN-B from 1940 to 1941, Bandera had promulgated and propagandised violence towards Poles and other "ethnic and political enemies", in pursuit of an ethnically homogenous Ukrainian state, and Bandera never condemned the massacres in the post-war years.
 According to Yaroslav Hrytsak, Bandera was not completely aware of events in Ukraine during his internment from the summer of 1941 and had serious differences of opinion with Mykola Lebed, the OUN-B leader who remained in Ukraine and who was one of the chief architects of the massacres of Poles.